Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

 _description: Check out all you need to know about private discussions in Slingshot and how to chat with users within and outside your organization.
 ---

-# Learn more about the Private Chat
+# Learn More About the Private Chat

 Welcome!
 Read on to learn more about the private chat.